TL;DR: Is Cluely AI Worth It?

-If you have spent five minutes on tech news or product launch threads, you have probably seen Cluely.
-This new AI tool claims to whisper real-time suggestions during sales calls, job interviews, even first dates.
+If you have spent five minutes on tech news or product launch threads, you have probably seen Cluely AI.
+This AI tool claims to whisper real-time suggestions during sales calls, job interviews, even first dates.
 Yes, really.

 It’s the classic sitcom trope, Playing Cyrano: someone hiding in the background feeding you lines.
 And as every sitcom has taught us, that never ends well for the “hero.”